thorian93/ansible-role-checkmk-client/README.md

 ## Author Information

-This role was created in 2020 by the [CaffeineCollective](https://github.com/CaffeineCollective).
+This role was created in 2021 by [Thorian93](http://thorian93.de/).